Frederick I of Sweden: King of Sweden

 Frederick succeeded Ulrika Eleonora on the throne upon her abdication in his favor in 1720, elected by the Swedish Estates.

 The defeats suffered by Charles XII in the Great Northern War ended Sweden's position as a first-rank European power.
 Under Frederick, this had to be accepted.
 Sweden also had to cede Estonia, Ingria and Livonia to Russia in the Treaty of Nystad, in 1721.

 Frederick I was a very active and dynamic king at the beginning of his 31-year reign.
 But after the aristocracy had regained power during the wars with Russia, he became not so much powerless as uninterested in affairs of state.
 In 1723, he tried to strengthen royal authority, but after he failed, he never had much to do with politics.
 He did not even sign official documents; instead a stamp of his signature was used.
 He devoted most of his time to hunting and love affairs.
 His marriage to Queen Ulrika Eleonora was childless, but he had several children by his mistress, Hedvig Taube.

 In 1723 Frederick rewarded the military inventor Sven Åderman with the estate of Halltorps on the island of Öland, for improving the rate of fire of the musket.

 As a king, he was not very respected.
 When he was crowned, it was said of him: "King Charles we recently buried, King Frederick we crown – suddenly the clock has now passed from twelve to one".
 It is said about him, that although a lot of great achievements in the country's development happened during his reign, he never had anything to do with them himself.
-When he died, Carl Gustaf Tessin said about him:

-Under the reign of King Frederick, science has developed – he never bothered to read a book.
+When he died, Carl Gustaf Tessin said about him:Under the reign of King Frederick, science has developed – he never bothered to read a book.
 The merchant business has flourished – he has never encouraged it with a single coin.
-The Stockholm Palace has been built – he has never been curious enough to look at it.

-Neither did he have anything to do with the founding of the first Swedish speaking theater at Bollhuset during his reign.
+The Stockholm Palace has been built – he has never been curious enough to look at it.Neither did he have anything to do with the founding of the first Swedish speaking theater at Bollhuset during his reign.
 One of his few important policies was the banning of duels.

-On 23 February 1748 Frederick I instituted the three Swedish royal orders of the Seraphim, of the Sword and of the North Star, the three principal Swedish orders of chivalry.
+On 23 February 1748 Frederick I instituted the three Swedish royal orders of the Seraphim, of the Sword and of the Polar Star, the three principal Swedish orders of chivalry.